pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: Problem Statement

 We now elaborate in Fig.~\ref{fig:split} the pipeline of \textsf{PriorNet} and \textsf{LaterNet} inference over a given test input encrypted under a tester's public key of homomorphic encryption.
 We note that the corresponding label of the test input is not encrypted.
 Concretely, \textsf{PriorNet} is privately performed by the developer.
 It takes as input an encrypted test $\textbf{X}_{et}\in \mathcal{R}_q$, and produces an FHE-encrypted intermediate result $\textbf{Y}^{(3)}_{et}\in \mathcal{R}_q$ as the output. \wjs{Since the homomorphic encryption cannot efficiently support the operations beyond additions and multiplications~\cite{gilad2016cryptonets, aono2017privacy}, the activation layer within the \textsf{PriorNet} is approximated by a $2$-degree polynomial function.}

 Successively, $\textbf{Y}^{(3)}_{et}$'s plaintext $\textbf{Y}^{(3)}$ will be fed into the \textsf{LaterNet} $F_{\textbf{M}_2}$ whose computations are delegated to a service provider.
-We can leverage re-encryption technique to let the service provider obtain the plaintext $\textbf{Y}^{(3)}$.
-Since the computations are conducted in the clear, the later activation functions remain unchanged.
+We can leverage the re-encryption technique to let the service provider obtain the plaintext $\textbf{Y}^{(3)}$.
+Since the computations are conducted on plaintext domain, the later activation functions remain unchanged.
 Finally, \textsf{LaterNet} outputs the prediction result $l_{\textsf{test}}$.
 The service provider proceeds to compare the previously given true label $l_{\textsf{truth}}$ with $l_{\textsf{test}}$, and returns an equality indicator $0$ or $1$.
 For a batch of test data, he would count the number of $1$ indicator, and return a proportion of correct prediction.
-For the case using a posterior probability vector as a prediction output, we determine the indicator value according to the distance between the prediction output and the corresponding truth.
+For the case of using a posterior probability vector as a prediction output, we determine the indicator value according to the distance between the prediction output and the corresponding truth.